There are actually many ways new bloggers or a beginner can make money with their blogs. But I’ll talk about a few

 This is why you can’t make a living blogging as a new blogger if you’re only updating or writing your blog whenever you feel like it.

 One of the things that drive readers respect about you and your opinion is when you develop a good reputation for your brand based on the uniqueness and practicality of the content you share

 Even when you’re not yet an expert in your niche, with solid research backed with data from reputable sources, you can learn and grow with your audience through the process.

 If there’s a slight delay in their blog’s ability to generate income, they get discouraged and move on.

-TBH, if you’re of this mindset, it won’t take you far.
+TBH, this mindset won’t take you really far with your blog.
 Because blogging demands lots of patience and work.